OndrejKuchta/stream-proxy/README.md

 npm install
 node StreamProxy.js
 ```
-But i strongly recommend using the [Forever](https://github.com/foreverjs/forever) for running this in production.
+But I strongly recommend using the [Forever](https://github.com/foreverjs/forever) for running this in production.

 ##Configuration